visdesignlab/Sanguine/backend/README.md

     curl '127.0.0.1:8000/api/fetch_patient?patient_id=68175619'
     ```

-TODO: Is this method used at all?
+TODO: This method may be used, Haihan will update when she decides to use or delete this endpoint.
 - Name: `/api/request_fetch_professional_set`
   - Allowed Methods: `GET`
   - Parameters: `None`